ENCCS/cmake-workshop/content/tips-and-tricks.rst

 Functions and macros
 --------------------

-**Functions** and **macros** are build on top of the basic built-in commands and are either CMake- or user-defined.
+**Functions** and **macros** are built on top of the basic built-in commands and are either CMake- or user-defined.
 These prove useful to avoid repetition in your CMake scripts.
 The difference between a function and a macro is their *scope*:

-1. Functions have their own scope: variables defined inside a function are not propagated back to the caller.
+#.
+Functions have their own scope: variables defined inside a function are not
+   propagated back to the caller.
-2. Macros do not have their own scope: variables from the parent scope can be modified and new variables in the parent scope can be set.
+#.
+Macros do not have their own scope: variables from the parent scope can be
+   modified and new variables in the parent scope can be set.

 Prefer functions over macros to minimize side-effects.